-It's loaded with fresh green beans, doused in vegan mushroom gravy, and topped with crispy fried onions.
+It's loaded with fresh green beans, vegan mushroom sauce, and crispy fried onions.
 This holiday classic dish will quickly disappear!

-This vegan green bean casserole is made with the 10 easy-to-find ingredients below.
+This vegan green bean casserole is made with these 10 easy-to-find ingredients.

 Ingredients notes and substitutes

-- Green Beans.
-For best taste, use fresh green beans.
+- Green Beans – For the best taste, use fresh green beans.

-- Plant milk.
-Unsweetened almond milk is my go-to.
-You can use the same or what you have on hand, but I suggest sticking to unsweetened.
+- Plant milk – Unsweetened plain almond milk is my go-to.
+You can use the same or what you have on hand, but I suggest sticking to unsweetened and unflavored.

-- Nutritional yeast.
-This gives a slight cheese flavor to the sauce.
+- Nutritional yeast – This gives a slight cheese flavor to the sauce.
 If you don’t have any, no problem, simply leave it out.
+Or use vegan cheese shreds instead.

-First, blanch the green beans in boiling water for about 5 minutes.
+First, cook the green beans in boiling water for about 5-10 minutes to soften.
 Then follow the 8 simple steps below.

 Step 1.
 Add the chopped mushrooms, minced garlic, and oil to a large pan or pot.